grantma/dms/doc/Frequent_Procedures.rst

 **********************
-Operational Procedures
+Frequent Procedures
 **********************

 Various frequent procedures are listed here.
-They are typical of the daya to day management of zones with DMS.
+They are typical of the day to day management of zones with DMS.

 Creating and Copying Zones